dasch-swiss/dsp-api/README.md

 ## Status

-### Early alpha stage
+### Alpha stage

 * The OWL ontologies
 * API operations for querying and updating data
 * The unit testing framework, which includes many tests
+* API operations dealing with binary files and Sipi
+* Documentation

 ### Currently being implemented

-* API operations dealing with binary files and Sipi
-* A simple GUI for creating ontologies (for now you can use an application such as [Protégé](http://protege.stanford.edu/) or [TopBraid Composer](http://www.topquadrant.com/tools/modeling-topbraid-composer-standard-edition/))
 * Integration of the SALSAH GUI
-* Documentation
+* API operations for administering Knora

 ### Planned

-* API operations for administering Knora
 * Distribution packaging using [Docker](https://www.docker.com/)
+* A simple GUI for creating ontologies (for now you can use an application such as [Protégé](http://protege.stanford.edu/) or [TopBraid Composer](http://www.topquadrant.com/tools/modeling-topbraid-composer-standard-edition/))

 ## Requirements